TechnicalPursuit/TIBET/doc/markdown/tibet-freeze.1.md

     Takes a bundle name minus any `tibet_` prefix For example, `--tibet full` will freeze the `tibet_full` bundle.
 This flag defaults to the value `base` so `tibet_base` is frozen.

+  * `--force` :
+    Required to actually cause a freeze operation to be performed when the project is already frozen.

   * `--all` :
     Overrides any filtering of bundle content and preserves all bundles of TIBET